2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 Time spent there: 1 hour

 Japan gets a lot of rainfall (and Mt.
 Fuji gets a lot of snow that melts into water), which makes for some great water flow in the falls.
-There are well-maintained paths leading to both waterfalls, there’s no way to get lost, and they seemed to be suitable for pretty much everyone.
-Plus, views of Mount Fuji are to be had even if you stay in the parking lot (why though?)!
+There are well-maintained paths leading to both waterfalls, there’s no way to get lost, and they seemed to be suitable for pretty much everyone

-The Shiraito Falls is about 400 m from the main parking area and it mesmerizes with water cascading from multiple sources.
+The Shiraito Falls is about 400 m from the main parking area, and it mesmerizes with water cascading from multiple sources.
 I loved how the water just bursts out of everywhere.
-Think lots of narrow falls next to each other.
+Think of lots of narrow falls next to each other.

 Otodome Falls, which you get to on the path in the opposite direction in about 200 m (there are signposts, don’t worry) impresses with its 25-meter drop.
 This waterfall is one big splash of water.